instnt-inc/instnt-react-js/README.md

 * **formId** - Required.
 A Workflow ID.
 For more information concerning Workflow IDs, please visit Instnt's documentation library.

 * **serviceURL** - Required.
 Instnt's service URL to connect and access API.
-This API can point to instnt production, sandbox or pre-prod environments and described here https://support.instnt.org/hc/en-us/articles/5165465750797-Customer-Pilot-Process-and-Instnt-Environments
+This API can point to instnt production, sandbox or pre-prod environments and described here [Instnt Enviroments](https://support.instnt.org/hc/en-us/articles/5165465750797-Customer-Pilot-Process-and-Instnt-Environments).

 * **onEvent** - Optional.
 Used to provide event handling, it is invoked when various Instnt events occur. `onEventHandler(event)`.

-* **children** - Optional.
-Child React components to be rendered by the application.

 ## InstntDocumentProcessor